-We got the keys last week and I’ve been working on the absolute terror of a garden/yard with my mom every day while the weather’s decent.
+We got the keys last week and I’ve been working on the garden/yard with my mom every day while the weather’s decent.
 We’ve made progress on the two years of wild neglect out there.
 There’s an ex-pond feature buried under piles of rocks, tarp and dirt.
 Grubs in the grass.
 Weeds that come up to my neck.
 Trees and shrubs so out of control.
 Lots of half-baked plans that need cleaning up and a fresh start.
-My mom is a serious badass, so we’re getting there.

-This soup is only slightly related to the backbreaking insanity that I just described.
-It’s cooled off a bit, so the thought of hot soup and a crust of bread after some time spent outdoors is rather appealing.
+It’s cooled off a bit, so the thought of hot soup and a crust of bread after some time spent outdoors is so appealing.
 I love fennel with leeks and apples in a salad situation, all sprinkled with toasted + chopped walnuts, so I thought a warm version of that might feel just right.
 Turmeric is kind of an anti-bad-vibe shield for inflammation of all kinds, so a hefty spoonful of that went in for my achy muscles.
 It dyes the soup mustard-yellow, which is kind of cheerful in its own special way.
 I pre-toast the walnuts in the pan, simmer them along with the veg and purée them into the soup itself.
-Insane toasty walnut flavour comes through with all of the leeks, fennel and lightly sweet apple and makes the whole thing a touch creamier.
-Kinda awesome.
+Strong toasty walnut flavour comes through with all of the leeks, fennel and lightly sweet apple and makes the whole thing a touch creamier.

 LEEK, FENNEL, APPLE & WALNUT SOUP WITH TURMERIC